Skechers: A Strong Bull Case For 2017

 Valuation

-Now look at the valuations of the company to dig-into-deep for the stock's investment prospects.
-First look at the enterprise level valuation.
+Now let's take a look at the valuations of SKX in order to dig deep for the stock's investment prospects.
+First, the enterprise-level valuation.
 According to the EV/EBITDA valuation method, the company is deeply undervalued and the stock has a long way to go.
-Based on this model, the stock has an upside potential of over 70% to reach its intrinsic value of $42.
-This might look too optimistic value; Therefore, I turn to another widely used valuation method, the P/E model.
+Based on this model, SKX has upside potential of over 70% to reach its intrinsic value of $42.
+This might look rather optimistic.
+Therefore, I turn to another widely used valuation method, the P/E model.

 The following table shows the current relative valuation measures of SKX in relation to its industry and the broader market.
-However, I use the forward multiple which is a preferred way for valuation matters.
-The forward P/E multiple of the stock is 13.43x as compared to the industry's multiple of 19.55x.
-Based on the current year's expected EPS of $1.62, the stock has potential to reach its fair value of $32 (rounded) with over 30% return in the next one-year investment horizon.
-Additionally, all of the other relative valuation measures of SKX are much cheaper than the industry average multiples as well as the broader market.
+However, I use the forward multiple, which is preferred for valuation.
+The stock's forward P/E multiple is 13.43x, compared to the industry multiple of 19.55x.
+Based on the current year's expected EPS of $1.62, the stock has potential to reach its fair value of $32 (rounded), with over 30% return in the next one-year investment horizon.
+Additionally, all of the other relative valuation measures for SKX are much cheaper than the industry average multiples as well as the broader market.
 This means the stock is undervalued and offers a good investment opportunity at current levels.

-All of the above analysis and valuations indicate that the investment prospects for SKX are bright, therefore, I set my target price, using the pessimistic approach, for the stock to $32 which offers a respectable over 30% upside potential in the next one-year holding period.
+All of the above analysis and valuations indicate that the investment prospects for SKX are bright; therefore, I set my target price for the stock to $32, using the pessimistic approach, which offers a respectable over-30% upside potential in the next one-year holding period.

 Final Thoughts

 SKX has abundant cash of $665.29 million available on its balance sheet.
-This is a positive indicator for the share investors.
+This is a positive indicator for investors.
 Some cash is necessary to run the business smoothly; however, excess cash should be utilized for a better cause.
-This excess cash can be utilized to pay off the debt of $74.5 million to make the balance sheet debt free.
-This would result in more earnings available for the shareholders in the future years.
-The company can use the remaining cash to pay dividends to its shareholders to make them more satisfied with the company.
-This would ultimately increase the investor confidence over the company.
-Another best use of the excess cash could be to repurchase the shares, a good way to offset the dilution effects or to return the capital back to its providers, which would result in fewer shares outstanding and better earnings per share.
-Whatever the case may be regarding excess cash; it will eventually happen and will be the positive news for the shareholders.
+This excess cash can be utilized to pay off the debt of $74.5 million to make the balance sheet debt-free, which would result in more earnings available for shareholders in future years.
+The company can use the remaining cash to pay dividends to its shareholders, which would make them more satisfied with the company and would ultimately increase investor confidence in the company.
+Another good use of the excess cash could be to repurchase the company's shares - a good way to offset the dilution effects or to return capital to its providers, which would result in fewer shares outstanding and better earnings per share.
+Whatever the case may be regarding excess cash, it will eventually happen and will be positive news for shareholders.

-Another positive event happened recently was the company's CEO, Robert Greenberg's $11 million worth purchase of company shares at the end of the November last year.
-This is a strong event that indicates something bigger than many thinks.
-Mr. Robert Greenberg is visioning something interesting about the company's future prospects which many analysts cannot.
-The price of the stock reacted strongly with 16% gain after one day when the CEO disclosed the trade.
-I believe the stock price has not fully incorporated this news and its effects will be realized after few quarters.
-To conclude the story of SKX, the company has a good solid business prospects and the stock is a bargain investment opportunity for medium-to-longer period investors at current price level.
+Another positive development recently was CEO Robert Greenberg's $11 million worth purchase of SKX shares at the end of the November last year.
+This is a strong event that indicates something bigger - that Mr. Robert Greenberg is visioning something interesting about the company's future prospects which many analysts cannot.
+The price of the stock reacted strongly, with a 16% gain a day after the CEO disclosed the trade.
+I believe the stock price has not fully incorporated this news, and its effects will be realized after a few quarters.
+To conclude the SKX story, the company has solid business prospects and the stock is a bargain investment opportunity for medium-to-longer term investors at the current price level.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.